DubiousCactus/fever/README.md

     functions).
     c.
 Handle loops in a smart way!
 Aggregate results when possible, save to disk, or opt in for a given strategy?
+    d.
+Smart allocation of a memory budget for the cache: if the user allows a 10GB cache, the Fever must allocate the cache memory to the most costly functions.
+    Function calls must be linearized and aggregated such that intermediate calls aren't cached.
 3. (TODO) Handle multiprocessing for PyTorch dataloaders.
 4. Have a more flexible API that lets us do more things:
     a.
 Define the scope of hot reloading for a given "root callable".